A Step-by-Step Guide to Diabetic Retinopathy

 Diabetic retinopathy is an eye disease that can result in vision loss and blindness in people with diabetes.
 It affects the retina’s blood vessels (the light-sensitive layer of tissue in the back of your eye).

-If you have diabetes, a complete dilated eye exam should be done at least once a year.
-Diabetic retinopathy may not present any symptoms at first, but detecting it early might help you protect your vision.
+If you have diabetes, a dilated eye exam should be done at least once a year.
+Diabetic retinopathy may not present symptoms at first, but detecting it early might help protect your vision.

 Diabetes management, which includes remaining physically active, eating a balanced diet, and taking your medication, can help you avoid or delay vision loss.